Rock-Lake/exit-exam/C++/Statements.md

 		while(expression);
 		```
 ## **Jump Statements**
-These statements alter the flow of statements by either starting, stopping or skipping some sections ([[scope]]) of code.
+These statements alter the flow of statements by either starting, stopping or skipping some sections ([[Functions#^c98713|scope]]) of code.
 There are 4 types of jump statements: ^3c2bc1
 - **Break statement:** this statement causes an exit from [[#^4d5182|loops]] or [[#^3c2bc1|selections]], thus moving the [[scope]] of the program from the inner block to the outer.
 If `break` is used outside a loop or a selection, it will cause an error. ^44fdde
 - **Continue statement:** this statement causes the loop to end and start the next iteration.
 Just like [[#^44fdde|break]] statement, the `continue` statement can only work inside a [[#^4d5182|loop]].
 - **Go-To statement:** this statement causes the program to jump to the part of the program labeled in the go to statement.
 For example: